MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

+where $\odot$ denotes the convolutional operation, $\bm{n}_b^a(\bm{I})$ represents the activation quantization error that is dependent on the distribution of input data $\bm{I}$ and $\bm{n}_b^w(\bm{I})$ represents the transplanted quantization error on weight from the activation quantization.
+A systematic derivation can be found in \cite{weiqdrop}.

+For single bit-width QNNs, they only need to adjust the weights to accommodate quantization error transplanted from activation quantization of a specific bit-width $b_i$, \emph{i.e.}, $\bm{n}^w_{b_i}(\bm{I})$.
+In contrast, for arbitrary bit-width QNNs, the activations bit-width also switches among candidate bit-widths during the training period, resulting in accumulated transplanted quantization error on network weights as:

-where $\odot$ denotes the convolutional operation, $\bm{n^}a(\bm{I})$ represents the activation quantization error that is dependent on the specific input data $\bm{I}$ and $\bm{n}^w(\bm{I})$ represents the transplanted quantization error on weight from the activations quantization.
-During the training period, the activations bit-width also switched among candidate bit-widths, and the caused quantization error injected to network weights.
-The error from activation quantization further exacerbates the convergence of network weights, especially considering that the weights have already undergone quantization error arising from the switching weight bit-widths.
+We denote Eq.\,\ref{Eq:AE} as \textit{quantization error from switching activations bit-widths}.
+As the example in Fig.\,\ref{fig:framework}a, for training arbitrary bit-width QNNs that support 2-, 4-, 6-, and 8-bit quantization, previous methods typically train the weights to accommodate quantization error transplanted from activation quantization of 2-, 4-, 6-, and 8-bit quantization, \emph{i.e.}, $\bm{n}^w_{2}(\bm{I}) + \bm{n}^w_{4}(\bm{I}) + \bm{n}^w_{6}(\bm{I}) + \bm{n}^w_{8}(\bm{I})$.
+Compared with single bit-width QNNs, arbitrary bit-width QNNs suffer from more quantization errors from activation quantization.
+As a result, the error from activation quantization further exacerbates the convergence of network weights, especially considering that the weights have already undergone quantization error from switching weight bit-widths.

+In summary, for training an arbitrary bit-width QNN, the quantization error consists of the error from switching weight bit-widths and the error from switching activation bit-widths: